strontic/strontic.github.io/xcyclopedia/library/shdocvw.dll-0514635BD21CB1D1EE01F9C4238EA292.md

 ## Possible Misuse

 *The following table contains possible examples of `shdocvw.dll` being misused.
-While `shdocvw.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `shdocvw.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --